Patient Rights & Responsibilities

 - Participate in or decline to participate in research.
 You may decline at any time without compromising your care or treatment.

 - Receive copies of your hospital bills and an explanation of charges.
-Be informed that UNC REX contracts with Raleigh Emergency Medicine, Raleigh Radiology, UNC REX Pathology Associates, UNC REX Radiation Oncology, American Anesthesiology of NC and UNC Neonatology to provide services to our patients.
+Be informed that UNC REX contracts with Raleigh Emergency Medicine, Wake Radiology, UNC REX Pathology Associates, UNC REX Radiation Oncology, American Anesthesiology of NC and UNC Neonatology to provide services to our patients.
 These physicians are independent practitioners and not employees of UNC REX Hospital.

 - Have complaints/grievances addressed promptly.
 Your complaints/grievances will not affect your access to care, treatments, or services.
 Please direct your complaints/grievances to the staff delivering your care, the department management, or contact the Quality Programs Department at 919-784-7201.
 You may also mail your concerns to UNC REX Healthcare, Quality Programs Department, 4420 Lake Boone Trail, Raleigh, NC 27607.
 For billing concerns, please contact UNC Health Care Patient Financial Services Customer Service number at 1-800-594-8624.